-Information about services for Graduate Research students - legal, finance, libraries, health, IT, indigenous, international, student union, GSA.
+Information about services for Graduate Research students - legal, finance, libraries, health, IT, indigenous, international, student union and Graduate Student Association.

 The University has provided child care facilities since late 1970s.
 Several types of services have operated over the years from different sites.
 The two current centres: Swanston Street Children's Centre and Queensberry Children's Centre have operated from those sites since 1980 and 1995 respectively, providing a total of 138 long day care places for the University Community.

-A part of student services which consists of a number of specialist areas that are complementary and together provide for the physical, emotional and spiritual needs of our community.
-Call 03 8344 6927.
+A part of student services that consists of a number of complementary specialist areas.
+Together, these provide for the physical, emotional and spiritual needs of our community.
+Phone +61 3 8344 6927.

 - Parkville address: Level 2, 138 Cardigan Street, Carlton